akrs/housr/README.md

 This project was made at Hack for LA.

-Here are some wireframes of the project.
+Here are some screenshots of the project.

 ![There was something wrong :(](https://raw.githubusercontent.com/akrs/housr/master/artwork/GetAround.jpg)
 ![There was something wrong :(](https://raw.githubusercontent.com/akrs/housr/master/artwork/LAMetro.jpg)